Skip to content

 What is idempotency and why it matters

-When integrating with Tallyfy’s webhooks and API, you need to design your systems to handle events that might occur multiple times.
-Idempotency means that performing the same operation multiple times produces the same result as performing it once.
+When integrating with Tallyfy’s webhooks and API, you need to design your systems to handle events that might happen multiple times.
+Idempotency means that doing the same operation multiple times gives you the same result as doing it once.
 This is essential for building reliable integrations.

 Common scenarios requiring idempotency